mikavilpas/yazi.nvim/README.md

 First, make sure you have the requirements:

-- Neovim 0.11.0 or later (nightly)
+- Neovim stable or nightly
 - a recent version of [yazi](https://github.com/sxyazi/yazi/releases/)
-  - New features might require a recent version of yazi (see [installing-yazi-from-source.md](documentation/installing-yazi-from-source.md))
+  - Opting into new features might require a recent version of yazi (see [installing-yazi-from-source.md](documentation/installing-yazi-from-source.md))
 - if on Windows, the minimum supported version is Windows 11